TheNexusAvenger/Nexus-Instance/docs/getting-started/classes/nexusobject.md

 Creates an instance of `NexusObject`.
 It isn't intended to be used since it should be extended.

+### `static NexusObject:Extend()`
+Extends a class to allow for implementing properties and functions while inheriting the super class's behavior.

 ### `static NexusObject:__classextended(OtherClass)`
 Called after extending when another class extends the class.
 The purpose of this is to add attributes